formal-land/formal.land/docs/tools/coq-of-ocaml/language/type-definitions.md

 ```

 ### Records
-OCaml records are transformed to Coq records, namespaced into a module to prevent name collisions.
+OCaml records are transformed to Rocq records, namespaced into a module to prevent name collisions.
 The transformation includes the `with_` operators for field substitutions:
 ```ocaml
 type answer = {
   code : int;